Domovina

-Domovina (in Czech: Homeland) is a modernist building in Prague 7-Holešovice.
+Domovina (in English: Homeland) is a modernist building in Prague 7-Holešovice.
 It was built between 1919 and 1922 to house a co-operative of railway workers and conductors.
 The building was designed by Otto V. Máca a Karel Roštík and is listed as a cultural monument of the Czech Republic.

 On 18 to 23 February 1929, a congress of the Communist Party of Czechoslovakia took place in the Domovina hall.
 Klement Gottwald was elected the chairman of the party.
 On the facade, there is a plaque commemorating this event.